Course Finder

 Second Year

-Modules include: Sustainability Research Tools • Careers and Innovation in Sustainability • Introduction to Quantitative Economics • Principals of Microeconomics • Marketing: An Introduction • Foundations of Finance • GIS for Sustainability • Chemistry
+Modules include: Sustainability Research Tools • Careers and Innovation in Sustainability • Introduction to Quantitative Economics • Principles of Microeconomics • Marketing: An Introduction • Foundations of Finance • GIS for Sustainability • Chemistry

 Third Year